 - Invoices.
 An invoice submitted by a vendor is processed in procurement, where it becomes a digital document.
 This type of record is easy to search through and find discrepancies.
 Finally, it is forwarded to the next step of the process, final payout.

 - Vendor management.
-Improving the relationship with your vendors means following up on potential issues like missing information and delays.
+Improving the relationship with your vendors and suppliers means following up on potential issues like missing information and delays.
 An automated platform enhances your ability to collaborate with vendors.

 - Contracts.
 Another important task is the collection and processing of contracts throughout the business.
 The best strategy is to keep everything centralized so that procurement teams can find changes in terms and conditions quickly.
 A procurement solution additionally monitors the fulfillment of terms and notifies you of upcoming expirations.